kaisirpos/.github/profile/README.md

 # Kaisir Pos
-Kaisirpos is an Point of sales, mobile and web based
+Kaisirpos is an Point of sales, was build by Deni Setiawan

 ## 1.1.
 Overviews
 - User